Rok with a soldier inside a bush taxi, Guinea

 When coming back to school, the joy was endless.
 From now on, everyone will have books for French language and at least five books will be available in all classrooms for all other school subjects.
 There will also be football balls, pencils, chalks and simple tablets on which to write.

 Guinea was one of the most difficult countries to travel around West Africa.
-Political tensions, bad roads, problems in communication and night arrivals or even night travelling complicated the general experience.
+Political tensions, bad roads, problems in communication and arriving, or even traveling, at night, made the whole experience much harder.
 In the cities, the tension was even bigger, therefore I avoided them as much as possible.

-Enjoyment was found on the countryside, where I enjoyed beautiful nature in Fouta Djalon or simple activities in Brouadou mission.
-The food was simple and limited, the waiting time for transport long or unknown, the best shelter found at catholic missions.
+I ate simple and limited meals most days, and the waiting time for transport was often long or completely unpredictable.
+My best and most reliable shelter was the Catholic mission.
 Due to lack of comfort I appreciated every small piece of luxury: clean bed, good meal or comfortable seat in a shared vehicle.